 Under Article 6(3) of the Habitats Directive, any plan or project not directly connected with or necessary to the management of a European site, must be subject to an assessment of the likely significant effects the project may have on such a designated site, either individually or in combination with other plans projects, having regard to the conservation objectives of that designated site.
-In this case, the DAFM undertook a Stage 1 screening in relation to 15 Natura 2000 sites and concluded that the proposed project alone would not be likely to have significant effects on any Natura 2000 site.
-The screening form dated 08 March 2020 included for Lough Gill SAC, Lough Arrow SAC, Lough Arrow SPA,
+In this case, the DAFM undertook a Stage 1 screening in relation to 8 Natura 2000 sites and concluded that the proposed project alone would not be likely to have significant effects on any Natura 2000 site.

-Unshin River SAC, Boleybrack Mountain SAC, Bricklieve Mountains and Keishcorran SAC, Bricklieve Mountains and Keishcorran SAC and Cuilcagh - Anierin Uplands SAC.
-The FAC notes each site is in excess of 7km from the proposal.
 The FAC is satisfied that the procedures adopted by the DAFM in reaching the conclusion that the proposed development alone would not be likely to give rise to significant effects, were correct.
-The FAC noted that the qualifying interests listed in this assessment were truncated on the DAFM documentation, but considered that this was not a serious or significant error as there was no possibility of any significant effects on the designated sites for the reasons given in the DAFM assessment.
-However, in respect of its assessment of in combination effects, the DAFM relied exclusively on the applicant's in-combination statement, and have subsequently carried out a separate in-combination assessment and included an associated in-combination statement based on this information which is consistent with the licensee's in-combination statement and submitted this to the FAC.
-This includes listings of other plans and projects (which were significantly different from the details submitted by the applicant), including forest roads, afforestation and felling projects.
-Having regard to the number and nature of forestry projects listed, the FAC is satisfied that the failure of the DAFM to carry out a satisfactory in combination assessment prior to the granting of the licence constituted a serious error in the making of the decision the subject of the appeal.
+The FAC noted that the qualifying interests listed in the 08 March assessment were truncated on the DAFM documentation, but considered that this was not a serious or significant error as there was no possibility of any significant effects on the designated sites for the reasons given in the DAFM assessment.
+However, in respect of its assessment of in combination effects, the DAFM relied exclusively on the applicant's in-combination statement, and have subsequently carried out a separate in-combination assessment and included an associated incombination statement based on this information which is consistent with the licensee's incombination statement and submitted this to the FAC.
+This includes listings of other plans and projects (which were significantly different from the details submitted by the applicant), including forest roads and afforestation, there is also a current wind-turbine related project which is not included.
+Having regard to the number and nature of projects listed, the FAC is satisfied that the failure of the DAFM to carry out a satisfactory in combination assessment prior to the granting of the licence constituted a serious error in the making of the decision the subject of the appeal.

-In the above circumstances, the FAC concluded that the decision of the DAFM should be set aside and remitted to the Minister to carry out a screening for appropriate assessment of the proposed development on Natura 2000 sites within a 15km radius of the project lands specifically in combination with other plans and projects, before making the decision in respect of the licence.
+In the above circumstances, the FAC concluded that the decision of DAFM should be set aside and remitted to the Minister to carry out an Appropriate Assessment screening under Article 6 of the Habitats Directive, for any likely significant effects of the proposed development on Natura sites, specifically in combination with other plans and projects, before making a new decision in respect of the licence.